Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Switching Logic for Obstacle Avoidance

-In the last section, the controller \eqref{ModifiedVectorField} is proposed for the trapezoid virtual tube subject to speed constraints.
-However, the main imperfection is that no obstacle is considered.
-For obstacle avoidance inside $\mathcal{T}$, a common idea is introducing a potential-based obstacle avoidance term to the controller \eqref{ModifiedVectorField}.
-This method is infeasible in this paper.
-Although obstacles are static, UAVs are actually faced with the dynamic obstacle avoidance problem due to the existence of the reference velocity command $\mathbf{v}^\ast$.
-If $\mathbf{v}^\ast$ is selected as $\mathbf{v}^\ast=v\mathbf{t}_\text{c}$, there exists $\left(\mathbf{p}_i-\mathbf{p}_{\text{o},k}\right)^{\text{T}}\mathbf{v}^\ast<0$ when the $i$th UAV is behind the $k$th obstacle.
-With this phenomenon, the convergence proof cannot be obtained.
-Hence, in this section, the trapezoid virtual tube containing obstacles is divided into several sub trapezoid virtual tubes with no obstacle inside.
+In the last section, the swarm controller \eqref{ModifiedVectorField} is designed for the trapezoid virtual tube under speed constraints.
+However, the main issue is that no obstacle is considered.
+For obstacle avoidance inside $\mathcal{T}$, a common idea is to introduce a potential-based obstacle avoidance term into the swarm controller.
+This method is not feasible in this paper.
+Although obstacles are static, the robots are actually faced with the dynamic obstacle avoidance problem due to the existence of the reference velocity command $\mathbf{v}^\ast$.
+The detailed description is given in \emph{Appendix C}.
+Hence, in this section, we partition a trapezoid virtual tube that contains obstacles into multiple sub trapezoid virtual tubes without obstacles.
 The corresponding switching logic is also proposed.